Hi there!

 Victoria BC in Canada doesn’t have a great reputation when it comes to Alaska cruises.

-This is mostly because lots of Alaska cruises only stop in Victoria for just a short time when it’s already dark out.
+This is mostly because a lot of Alaska cruises only stop in Victoria for just a short time when it’s already dark out.
 This really limits what you can do… or what you will want to do.

-There’s a maritime law for cruise ships starting in Seattle, San Francisco, or another US cruise port, to stop in a “foreign country” during a cruise.
+There’s a maritime law for cruise ships starting in Seattle, San Francisco, or any other US cruise port, to stop in a “foreign country” during a cruise.

-So often times, Victoria (or less commonly Prince Rupert) is used as a quick stop in the foreign country of Canada to fulfill this requirement, without actually getting much time in port.
+So often times for Alaska cruises, Victoria (or less commonly Prince Rupert) is used as a quick stop in the foreign country of Canada to fulfill this requirement, without actually getting much time in port.

 So it’s kind of understandable why people think Victoria is a waste of a stop.
 Some people will even say it’s not worth getting off the ship in Victoria.